-Bogdanovic, Jazz continue roll with 138-121 win over Hornets
+Jazz hit 26 3s, continue roll with 138-121 win over Hornets

 The short-handed Hornets cut the lead to nine with about three minutes to play in the fourth quarter, but Bogdanovic extinguished the rally with his sixth 3-pointer of the half with 1:18 left to push the lead to 13.

-Hornets: With Terry Rozier returning from a two-game absence because of an ankle injury, coach James Borrego went with an unusual starting lineup that included three points guards — Rozier, Graham and Ball. … Starting forward P.J.
+Hornets: With Terry Rozier returning from a two-game absence because of an ankle injury, Borrego went with an unusual starting lineup that included three points guards — Rozier, Devonte Graham and Ball. … Starting forward P.J.
 Washington missed his second straight game with a foot injury.
+His status for Sunday’s game vs. the Wizards is uncertain.

 UP NEXT